Gordon Craig Theatre: Naming and Openings

 On the suggestion of Roger Dyason, the first Arts' Manager of the Centre, proposal was made in August 1975 to a Full Council Meeting of Stevenage Borough Council that the theatre should be named The Gordon Craig Theatre.
 This motion was passed.
 The £2.7 million sports and arts centre opened to the public on 3 November 1975 with a gala variety bill produced by Bunny Baron featuring Ted Rogers.
 The Leisure Centre was officially opened in February 1976 by HRH Prince Philip, The Duke of Edinburgh, accompanied by the Director of Leisure Services at Stevenage Borough Council, Mr M. L. Banks.

 Design

 The theatre has a plain, fan-shaped auditorium with excellent sightlines.
-It is a modern, fully-equipped touring and, occasionally, producing theatre with fourteen dressing rooms, an optional orchestra pit, and has an intimate atmosphere; it has also been used for cinema screenings.
+It is a modern, fully-equipped touring and, occasionally, producing theatre with fourteen dressing rooms, and an optional orchestra pit. it has also been used for cinema screenings.

 Architect Ray Gorbing's original exterior design proved controversial.
 It attracted both admirers and those horrified at the aesthetic of the building.
 Panels of glass and reinforced plastic had been used to insulate the building against noise from rail, road and overhead aircraft.
 The orange coloured cladding led to it being nicknamed "Gorbing’s orange box".
 The Architects' Journal described the building: "designed as a simple rectangular coloured box… it reflects the integration of activities within and also expresses the introvert nature of these activities…the bright colour provides a positive image."
 The orange cladding was later replaced.